-As fees change at least every quarter in every year, you should consult the Department of Social Services (the Department) website for the latest maximum fees payable.
+As fees change every year, you should consult the My Aged Care and Services Australia websites for the latest maximum fees payable.

 If a person is required to pay or contribute to their accommodation costs, they are able to choose to pay it in the following ways: